 |Ideal Soil Type:

 ||Prepare the soil by roughly digging it over and removing any weeds.
 Lightly tread the soil, and then sow the seeds by broadcast sowing (i.e. scattering evenly) for good coverage.
 Rows can be sown but are not as good for weed suppression.
 Rake the soil and water well.
 In dry periods you may need to water until the green manure is established.

 ||The green manure should be cut down before flowering when the stems are nice and soft as they decompose quicker, retain more beneficial nutrients and are easier to incorporate into the soil.
 They can be dug into the soil by turning over into the top 15cms or left on the top as a mulch, the worms will drag down the organic matter and help to aerate the soil.

 ||12.5 grams per square metre.

 |Pack Weight / Area:

-Due to export restrictions on seed we are unable to deliver to any counties outside the EU.
+Please note, we are unable to deliver seeds to countries outside the UK and Ireland.